byinarie/qu1ckdr0p2/README.md

     <img src="img/quick_drop_small.png"</img>
 </h1>

-<h4 align="center">Rapidly host payloads and post exploitation bins over http or https.</h4>
+<h4 align="center">Rapidly host payloads and post-exploitation bins over http or https.</h4>
 <h6 align="center">Designed to be used on exams like OSCP / PNPT or CTFs HTB / etc.</h4>
 <h6 align="center">Pull requests and issues welcome.
 As are any contributions.</h4>
 <h6 align="center">Batteries included.</h4>